Free Gaza Movement: Controversy

 In October 2012, Free Gaza Movement founder, Greta Berlin was accused of being antisemitic following a controversial tweet, originating from her Facebook account, and published under the account of the Free Gaza Movement.
-The tweet read “Zionists operated the concentration camps and helped murder millions of innocent Jews" and contained a link to a video of that name, a speech by conspiracy theorist Eustace Mullins asserting that Zionists are responsible for the Holocaust and are admirers of Hitler.
+The tweet read "Zionists operated the concentration camps and helped murder millions of innocent Jews" and contained a link to a video of that name, a speech by conspiracy theorist Eustace Mullins asserting that Zionists are responsible for the Holocaust and are admirers of Hitler.
 The Free Gaza Movement later deleted the tweet.
 Berlin apologized once the post became known to a wider audience.
 She declared that she had "shared it without watching it," and she implied no endorsement of Mullins' antisemitic views.
 She wrote she intended to post the video and comment in a private Facebook group where she had been participating in a discussion of similar propaganda.
 Larry Derfner published a statement by sixteen people stating that "ours is a small and secret Facebook group, 37 members strong" and that the group had been discussing "the role of the Zionist movement during the Holocaust" when Berlin posted her remarks.
-In response the Jewish Voice for Peace group, which was co-sponsoring one event with the Free Gaza Movement and Berlin backed out, while LA Jews for peace picked up the LA event and sponsored it.